Layout

 Change Impact Matrix

-As the program manager, you create the Change Impact Matrix with the key core team members in the room.
+As the program manager in charge of program management consulting, you create the Change Impact Matrix with the key core team members in the room.
 Assign your business owners to fill in the map for each role within their areas.
 These people become your change ambassadors, and this exercise ensures that they understand the impact of your project on the people in their business areas.

 Schedule a meeting of approximately 90 minutes to review and modify the map in real time with the team.
-Involving the group in this process improves the map’s accuracy and completeness and improves commitment.
+Involving the group is a sort of process improvement tool that improves the map’s accuracy and completeness and improves commitment.

 After the team reviews the Change Impact Matrix, the executives in charge of oversight review it along with the project schedule.
 The program manager updates the map over time as issues are resolved or unanticipated issues arise.